MalickSidi/movie-listing/README.md

 ```
 __Body required field__: `name`

-Using `HTTP POST` method you can create new Movie.
-Movie name is required.
+Using `HTTP POST` method you can create new Movie. _Movie name is required_.

 #### 4. Update Movie
 ```http